HenryElendheim/henryelendheim/README.md

 # Hi, I'm Henry

-Student developer at [GET Academy](https://getacademy.no) in Norway, learning software development hands-on — from console apps to browser games.
+IT student at [GET Academy](https://getacademy.no) in Norway, with experience from IT support at Larvik Municipality and IT development.
+Practical, social and solution-oriented — passionate about creativity, problem-solving, and the value of great teamwork.

 What I work with